Unity Series

 • Introduction to the IPEC Competencies

-• Opportunity to introduce series, intro to diversity/inclusion initiatives, micro-aggressions in communication, social determinants of health (SDOH), health disparities, lifestyle wellness
+• Opportunity to introduce series, strategic plan initiatives, nuances in communication styles, social determinants of health (SDOH), health disparities, lifestyle wellness

 Unity in Health Symposium